Downtown in Frederick in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Government & Politics • Parks & Recreational Areas.

 Location.
 39° 24.772′ N, 77° 24.939′ W. Marker is in Frederick, Maryland, in Frederick County.
-Marker is on South Bentz Street.
+It is in Downtown.
+It is on South Bentz Street.
 This marker is in Mullinix Park near 22 South Bentz Street.
 Touch for map.
-Marker is in this post office area: Frederick MD 21701, United States of America.
+Marker is at or near this postal address: 22 S Bentz St, Frederick MD 21701, United States of America.
 Touch for directions.